guor8lei/blog/_posts/2017-07-13-rise-of-the-planet-of-the-apes.md

 ---
 layout: post
-title: "My Thoughts On Rise of the Planet of the Apes (2011)"
+title: "My Thoughts on Rise of the Planet of the Apes (2011)"
 subtitle:
 tags: [movies]
 ---